ezEngine/docs/docs/graphics/meshes/mesh-component.md

 # Mesh Component

 A *mesh component* is used to instantiate a [mesh asset](mesh-asset.md).
 Mesh components are purely visual, they have no physical interaction, so other physical objects cannot collide with them.
-To add physical interaction capabilities, an object has to have an additional [collision shape (TODO)](../../physics/collision-shapes/physx-shapes.md) and a static or dynamic [physics actor (TODO)](../../physics/actors/physx-actors.md).
+To add physical interaction capabilities, an object has to have an additional [collision shape (TODO)](../../physics/collision-shapes/physx-shapes.md) and a static or dynamic [physics actor](../../physics/actors/physx-actors.md).

 ![Mesh](media/mesh.jpg)